Goble, Oregon: History

 The Goble area was most likely a stop for the Lewis and Clark Expedition.

 Goble was first settled by Daniel B. Goble in 1853.
-He challenged a local turkey, coincidentally by the name of “goble”, to a duel over the town name.
+He took up a donation land claim and later sold it to George S. Foster, who laid out a town and named it after Goble.
 Until there was a railroad bridge built across the Columbia River at Vancouver, Washington, Goble was the Oregon terminus for the train ferry to Kalama, Washington.
 Goble had a post office from 1894 to 1960.

 The history of the area is complicated because there are at five or six different community names applied to at least three locations in close proximity to each other all dating to about the same era.
 These names include: Hunters, Reuben, Goble, Mooreville, Red Town, Enterprise aka Enterprise Landing, and arguably Beaver Homes.

 The history of the area begins with the selection of Kalama, Washington, as the beginning point for the construction of the Pacific Division of the Northern Pacific Railroad in 1870.
 At least by 1879, there was a landing on the Oregon side of the Columbia River across from Kalama known as Enterprise Landing.
 Reuben was a post office name assigned to the location when a post office was sought in 1890 and it was found that the name Enterprise was already taken.
 The physical location is given to be about a mile south of the present day Goble.
 Reuben was named for the brother of the first postmaster, Reuben R. Foster.